Pranith1Kumar/Jenkins-slave/README.md

 Operating System: Use Ubuntu 20.04 as the base OS for Jenkins.
 Security Group: Configure inbound rules to allow traffic on ports 8080 (Jenkins default) and 22 (SSH access).

-'''sudo apt update
+''''sudo apt update
-sudo apt install openjdk-11-jre'''
+sudo apt install openjdk-11-jre''''

 Step 2: Installing Jenkins on EC2